Wondering how to get your child to love reading? Read on!

-I loved a few book series and as soon as a new release was available I’d race to the bookstore with my allowance.
 I’d get home and immerse myself into the life of the so many book characters and imagine I lived in a far-off place full of excitement and opportunities.
 This enabled me to dream that all things were possible.

 This post contains affiliate links.
 Disclosure here.

 Reading books is competing with YouTube, Netflix, iPads and video games.

 … and unfortunately, this goes for adults as well as children.